Renewal theory for random walks on surface groups: Notation and Preliminaries

 For $m\in\N\cup\{\infty\}$, each path $\gamma=\langle \x_{1},\ldots, \x_{m}\rangle \in \Paths$ gives rise to a path in $\Gamma$ starting from $e$.
 Denote by $\e_{1}$ the edge between $s_{*}$ and $\x_{1}$ and by $\e_{i}$ the edge between $\x_{i-1}$ and $\x_{i}$ for $i\geq 2$.
 The path corresponding to $\gamma$ is then defined by

-\begin{defn} An \emph{automatic structure} for a group $(\Gamma,S)$ is given by a finite state automaton $\A$ and a labeling $\alpha$ which satisfy the following properties: \begin{itemize} \item no edge in $E_{\A}$ ends at $s_*$, \item every vertex $v\in V_{\A}$ is accessible from $s_*$, \item for every path $\gamma\in \Paths$, the path $\alpha(\gamma)$ is a geodesic path in $\Gamma$, \item the mapping $\alpha^{*}$ from $\Paths$ to $\Gamma$ which associates the endpoint of the geodesic is surjective. \end{itemize} We talk of a \emph{strongly automatic structure} if $\alpha^{*}$ defines a bijection between $\Paths$ and $\Gamma$. \end{defn}
+\begin{defn} An \emph{automatic structure} for a group $(\Gamma,S)$ is given by a finite state automaton $\A$ and a labeling $\alpha$ which satisfy the following properties: \begin{itemize} \item no edge in $E_{\A}$ ends at $s_*$, \item every vertex $v\in V_{\A}$ is accessible from $s_*$, \item for every path $\gamma\in \Paths$, the path $\alpha(\gamma)$ is a geodesic path in $\Gamma$, \item the mapping $\alpha^{*}$ from $\Paths$ to $\Gamma$ which associates the endpoint of the geodesic is surjective. \end{itemize} We speak of a \emph{strongly automatic structure} if $\alpha^{*}$ defines a bijection between $\Paths$ and $\Gamma$. \end{defn}

-For hyperbolic groups, the existence of a (strongly) automatic is due to Cannon and based on the definition of cones for any choice of generating set.
-The \emph{cone} after Cannon of a group element $x$ is defined as We say $x$ is the \emph{root} of $C(x)$.
+For hyperbolic groups, the existence of a (strongly) automatic structure is due to Cannon and based on the definition of cones.
+The \emph{cone} after Cannon of a group element $x$ is defined (for any choice of generating set) as We say $x$ is the \emph{root} of $C(x)$.
 The \emph{cone type} is defined as

 Cannon's fundamental result, see \emph{e.g.,} \cite{ECHLPT}, is that a hyperbolic group has only finitely many cone types.
 Furthermore, we may thus associate a directed graph $\A_C=(V_{\A}, E_{\A}, s_*)$ with distinguished vertex $s_*$ together with a labeling $\alpha: E_{\A} \to S$ of the edges as follows.
-The set of vertices $V_{\A}$ is the set of cone types, and $s_*=T(e)$ is the cone type of the neutral element; there is a directed edge $\e=(T_1,T_2)$ labeled by $s$ ($\alpha(\e)=s$) between two cone types if there is an element $x\in\Gamma$ such that $T(x)= T_1$, $T(xs)=T_2$ and $s\in T(x)$.
+The set of vertices $V_{\A}$ is the set of cone types, and $s_*=T(e)$ is the cone type of the neutral element; there is a directed edge $\e=(\bT_1,\bT_2)$ labeled by $s$ ($\alpha(\e)=s$) between two cone types if there is an element $x\in\Gamma$ such that $T(x)= \bT_1$, $T(xs)=\bT_2$ and $s\in T(x)$.
 This structure $(\A_C,\alpha)$ is by definition the {\it Cannon automaton} of $(\Gamma,S)$.
 We may obtain a strongly automatic structure from $\A_C$ by choosing a lexicographic ordering of the cone types; see \cite{ECHLPT} for details.

 Furthermore, any strongly automatic structure $\A$ defines \emph{cones} $C_{\mathcal{A}}$ and \emph{cone types} $T_{{\mathcal{A}}}$ as follows.
 Given $x\in\Gamma$ and a path $\gamma_x\subset\A$ representing $x$, we let $C_\mathcal{A}(x)$ denote the set of all points of $\Gamma$ which are represented by paths with $\gamma_x$ as prefix.
 The {cone} $C_\mathcal{A}(x)$ is well defined since its construction does not depend on the choice of the representing path $\gamma_{x}$.
 We say that $x$ is the \emph{root} of the cone $C_\mathcal{A}(x)$.
 Moreover, we can define {cone types} as $T_\mathcal{A}(x)=x^{-1}C_\mathcal{A}(x)$ which has the neutral element $e$ as root.